-Meeting Purpose Date and Venue Relation to Programme C . - Objectives The 75thAnnual GCFIMeeting - technical sessions onFisheries, SargassumScience/ ManagementandEmergingIssues • Contribute and support the session on, Fisheries, Marine Protected Areas, Sargassum and emerging issues 7-11 November 2022 Fort Walton Beach, Florida, USA Coordination/synergies with relevant institutions Strengthening of protected • Identify and support the implementation of effective management strategies for conservation, increased resiliency, and sustainable use of coral ecosystems. areas in the WCR Conservation and sustainable use of coastal and marine ecosystems Establish partnerships and disseminate information relating to the Cartagena Convention Secretariat and its Protocols on topics such as marine protected areas, spatial planning, marine mammals, climate change, corals, marine litter and plastics.
+Meeting Purpose Date and Venue Relation to Programme Objectives The 75 th Annual GCFI Meeting - technical sessions on Fisheries, Sargassum Science / Management and Emerging Contribute and support the session on, Fisheries, Marine Protected Areas, Sargassum and emerging issues 7-11 November 2022 Fort Walton Beach, Florida, USA Coordination/synergies with relevant institutions Issues Identify and support the implementation of effective management strategies for • Strengthening of protected areas in the WCR conservation, increased resiliency, and sustainable use of coral ecosystems.
+Conservation and sustainable use of coastal and marine ecosystems Establish partnerships and disseminate information relating to the Cartagena Convention Secretariat and its Protocols on topics such as marine protected areas, spatial planning, marine mammals, climate change, corals, marine litter and plastics.
 Identify opportunities for future partnerships in the implementation of the Secretariat's 2021 /2022 Work Plan with specific focus on marine litter, sargassum and marine protected area.
-Ocean Acidification in the Caribbean Task Team Meetings • To coordinate and collaborate on ocean acidification activities in the region 25 February 2022 25 March 2022 29 April 2022 23 June 2022 28 July 2022 25 August 2022 22 September 2022 17 November 2022 Virtual Coordination/synergies with relevant institutions / legislations Conservation and sustainable use of coastal and marine ecosystems
+Ocean Acidification in the Caribbean Task Team Meetings To coordinate and collaborate on ocean acidification activities in the region 25 February 2022 25 March 2022 29 April 2022 23 June 2022 28 July 2022 25 August 2022 22 September 2022 17 November 2022 Virtual Coordination/synergies with relevant institutions / legislations Conservation and sustainable use of coastal and marine ecosystems